-The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act

-(APA) (5 U.S.C.
+The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
-This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when an agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
-Under U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable as the final details for this demolition were not received by the Coast Guard until November 9, 2010.
-Furthermore, the Coast Guard has reached out to potentially affected waterway users and has determined that potential impacts as a result of this safety zone will be minimal.
-Given the short time frame, low impact of the zone, and hazards associated with a bridge demolition, delaying the enactment of this rule would be contrary to the public interest.
+This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under 5 U.S.C.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because the final details for this event were not received by the Coast Guard with sufficient time to allow for a public comment period.
+Given the hazards associated with this ship launching, delaying this rule to provide for public comment would be contrary to the public interest.
+Under 5 U.Š.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-A 30 day notice period is impracticable given the short time frame for enacting this regulation.
-Given the hazards created by a bridge demolition, delaying the effective date of this rule would be contrary to the public interest.
+Delaying the effective date of this rule to provide a 30-day notice period is contrary to the public interest due to the hazards associated with a ship launching.